Paul8043/student-bed/README.md

 [frame](docs/frame.png)

-The duckboard covers only one half the bed.
+The duckboard covers only one half of the bed.
 The battens are simply loaded on top of the stringers and ledgers.

 [stringer](docs/stringer.png)
 [ledger](docs/ledger.png)